Chart Color Schemes

 Avoca Beach - Copacabana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Avoca Beach-Copacabana, evaluated at the latest Census, consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
-Home ownership in Avoca Beach-Copacabana was 37.4%, similar to Sydney metro, with the rest being mortgaged (43.4%) or rented (19.2%).
+Dwelling structure in Avoca Beach - Copacabana, as per the latest Census, consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
+Home ownership in Avoca Beach - Copacabana was at 37.4%, with the rest being mortgaged (43.4%) or rented (19.2%).
 The median monthly mortgage repayment was $2,438, higher than Sydney metro's average of $2,150.
-Median weekly rent in Avoca Beach-Copacabana was $520, higher than the Sydney metro figure of $400 and the national average of $375.
-Nationally, mortgage repayments were significantly higher at $1,863.
+Median weekly rent in Avoca Beach - Copacabana was $520, compared to Sydney metro's $400.
+Nationally, mortgage repayments were significantly higher at $2,438 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing